Choosing a school? You’ve got options.

 Families in Missouri can also consider private schools, nonpublic schools that charge tuition.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.
 Missouri’s private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.

-Missouri created its first private school choice program, an education savings account, in 2021.
-This MOScholars program provides families with flexible scholarship funds (up to $6,375) that they can put toward attending the eligible public, charter, virtual, private, or homeschool of their choice.
-Families can even use the funds for educational therapy or school transportation!
-To be eligible for this program, students must have an Individualized Education Plan (IEP) or be from families earning up to 200 percent of the federal free-and-reduced-price lunch program.
-Students must also be from charter counties or cities with more than 30,000 residents.
+In 2024, the MOScholars education savings account program in Missouri was expanded statewide.
+This program offers flexible scholarship funds that can be used by families to attend eligible public, charter, virtual, private, or homeschooling.
+Additionally, families can use the funds for educational therapy or school transportation.
+To be eligible for this program, students must have an Individualized Education Plan (IEP) or be from families earning up to 300 percent of the federal free-and-reduced-price lunch program.

 Learn more at the Today and Tomorrow Educational Foundation and Private School Review: Missouri.